Deposit Account Agreement and Disclosures

 Our business days are Monday through Friday, excluding Federal Reserve Bank holidays, even if we are open.
 Any references to “days” in this Account Agreement are calendar days unless indicated otherwise.

-As part of our loss prevention program or for security, legal, or regulatory reasons, when we or BlueVine suspect that irregular, unauthorized, or unlawful activities may be occurring in connection with the Account, Bank may block, freeze, suspend, or place a hold on Account balance (and any other accounts Customer maintains with Bank) pending an investigation of such suspected activities.
+As part of our loss prevention program or for security, legal, or regulatory reasons, when we or BlueVine suspect that irregular, unauthorized, or unlawful activities may be occurring in connection with the Account or any Sub-account, Bank may block, freeze, suspend, or place a hold on Account balance (and any other accounts Customer maintains with Bank including any Sub-account) pending an investigation of such suspected activities.
 If Bank blocks Account, Bank will give any notice required by the laws governing Account.

-For security, legal, or regulatory reasons, and as part of our loss prevention program and verification processes, we or BlueVine may, at our own discretion, with or without prior notice, limit the availability, type, amount, or number of transactions you can make, or functionality you can use, with the Account including, but not limited to: (i) the ability to transfer funds to the Account from an external linked account or vice versa; (ii) restrictions to comply with applicable law or to limit our liability or exposure; and (iii) other restrictions to prevent fraud or other losses.
+For security, legal, or regulatory reasons, and as part of our loss prevention program and verification processes, we or BlueVine may, at our sole discretion, with or without prior notice, limit the availability, type, amount, or number of transactions you can make, or functionality you can use, with the Account and any Sub-account including, but not limited to: (i) the ability to transfer funds to the Account or any Sub-account from an external linked account or vice versa; (ii) restrictions to comply with applicable law or to limit our liability or exposure; and (iii) other restrictions to prevent fraud or other losses.

 Bank and/or BlueVine in its role as program manager and Customer will not be deemed in default of any of its obligations under Account Agreement if its performance is delayed, hindered, or becomes impossible because of any act of God or of any public enemy, hostilities, war (declared or undeclared), guerilla or terrorist activities, act of sabotage, blockade, earthquake, flood, landslide, avalanche, tremor, ground movement, hurricane, storm, explosion, fire, labor disturbance, riot, insurrection, strike, sickness, accident, civil commotion, epidemic, pandemic, act of government or its agencies or officers, power interruption or transmission failure, or any cause beyond the control of Bank and/or BlueVine or Customer.